programming-for-bio/7-remote-subprocess/Code-Review/README.md

 ls -ltr ~/outputs/
 ```

 #### 5. Open the code review notebook
 Since we made a copy of the notebook we can edit this version as much as we
+want without worrying about overwriting that persons assignment file.
-want, and so we will be using it to write our code reviews.
+We will be use this copied file to write our code reviews.
 From the jupyter
-notebook server open in your browser, open the code review notebook file
+notebook server open in your browser (e.g., from localhost:xxxx where xxxx is
+the port number listed in the output file), open the code review notebook file
 that you created in
 `~/PDSB/7-remote-subprocess/Code-Review/<your-username>.ipynb`.

 #### 6. Test their code
 In the toolbar at the top of the notebook select the tab named `Cell`, and
 then select the option `Run All`.
 This should execute the full notebook
 successfully, including importing all libraries, storing variables like
 "fasta_data" and "fasta_string", and loading the `Phylogeny` Class object
-that the student wrote.
+that the student wrote and running it.

 #### 7. Code Review